dxdxdt/proone/doc/sws.md

 limit is rare.
 On most embedded devices, the process will run out of memory long before reaching this limit.
 After a certain point, further attempts to spawn a worker will fail with ENOMEM.
 Or it is possible that the BNE threads will start suffering from starvation.
-For this reasion, the BNE workers have lowest priority to minimise the starvation of other vital workers.
+For this reason, the BNE workers have lowest priority to minimise the starvation of other vital workers.

 ### Resolv
 The Resolv worker is a DNS resolver specifically designed for Proone.
 It is